clydotron/coding_homework/README.md

 Coding homework assignment: Simple HTTP server for generating base64 encoded Sha512 hashes.
 Includes statistics and shutdown functionality.
 Written in Go.

 ## Usage
-Make local copy of the repo, open a terminal, cd into the root folder (jumpcloud)
+Make local copy of the repo, open a terminal, cd into the root folder (coding homework)

 To run unit tests:
 `go test`